 All you need to do then is attach the insulation between the boards of the Wendy house or shed, making sure the insulation is covered over to prevent your guinea pigs from chewing it.
 Make sure you insulate the roof too, as heat rises, a lot of the warmth will be lost through the roof otherwise.

 How to keep guinea pigs warm in Winter – Reduce draughts

-Turn the hutch away from the wind and rain to prevent them getting wet and cold through the wire mesh on the front of the hutch.
+Turn the hutch away from the wind and rain to prevent them from getting wet and cold through the wire mesh on the front of the hutch.
 Damp bedding won’t only make them cold, but it can also cause them to become unwell.
-If you cannot move the hutch, put a barrier in front of the hutch to stop the wind blowing in.
-Large mesh doors can be covered with perspex, as this will allow light into the hutch, but prevent draughts.
+If you cannot move the hutch, put a barrier in front of the hutch to stop the wind from blowing in.
+Large mesh doors can be covered with perspex (USA link), as this will allow light into the hutch, but prevent draughts.
 Always make sure there is adequate ventilation for them, so leave a gap of a few inches.